formium/formium/packages/cli/README.md

 ### `formium forms pull`

 Downloads all forms (just their schemas, not submissions) into `.formium` directory as JSON.
 This command is a work-in-progress.
-In the future, the goal is to couple this with client-side runtime helpers to access the data (kind of like Amplify does) in a way that is friendlier and ideally tree-shakeable.
+In the future, the goal is to couple this with client-side runtime helpers to access the data (kind of like Amplify does) in a way that is friendlier and ideally tree shakeable.

 ## Reference